S.U.R.’s Portfolio

 Assistant designer, 2019-2023

-Textile and natural techniques crafting developments, storytelling.
+Textile and natural techniques, crafting developments, storytelling

 I’m interested in processes that embodies a philosophy of resourcefulness and craftwomanship.
-My creative approach is concerned with working not only with what is at hand, but also with the hands themselves, understanding that the handmade resists standardization and reunites material with body, and with bodily memory and attention.
+My creative approach is concerned with working not only with what is at hand, but also with the hands themselves, understanding that the handmade resists standardization and reunites material with body.
+Much of this knowledge and appreciation for the handcrafted was attained during my time working for two projects/brands related to the slow and emotional fashion movement, based in Uruguay: Calmo, and Ound.

 Credits: Calmo Founder and creative director: Alice Otegui. / Ound founder and creative director: Paula Delgado.